AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

    end Some_Types;

-When we compile this, the compiler will complain that the size for "List" is too small, i.e., that the minimum allowed is 96 bits instead of the 72 we specified.
+When we compile this, the compiler will complain that the size for :ada:`List` is too small, i.e., that the minimum allowed is 96 bits instead of the 72 we specified.
 We specified 24 * 3 because we said the record size should be 24 bits, and we want our array to contain 3 record components of that size, so 72 seems right.